 The multiplicity of mechanisms accounting for antigen escape calls for adapted modifications to CAR therapy.
 The use of CD19 CARs targeting CD19 essential exons has been previously suggested (30), but this would only address a subset of CD19 losses.
 A more promising approach entails the targeting of a second, independently expressed antigen.
 Thus, most CD19-negative relapses appear to retain expression of CD22, for which CARs have now been developed (31).
 For the cases reviewed here, this approach would require the identification of suitable AML targets.
 Four AML CAR targets have been reported to date.
 Lewis (Le)-Y, a difucosylated carbohydrate antigen, was targeted in a phase I study in four patients with relapsed AML.
 Infusion of a second generation CD28-based CAR resulted in stable/transient remission of three patients, who ultimately progressed despite T cell persistence (32).
 CD123 is the high-affinity interleukin-3 receptor α-chain.
 A partial remission was induced in a patient with FLT3-ITD+ AML treated with a third generation CD123-CD28/CD137/CD27/CD3z CAR (33).
 Preclinical studies have however revealed significant myeloablation attributed to CD123 expression in early hematopoietic stem/progenitor cells (34).
 CD33 is a myeloid-specific sialic acid-binding receptor, that has been targeted by gentuzumab ozogamicin (35), which has shown survival benefit (36,37).
 Preclinical activity of CD33 CAR+ CIK cells resulted in slowing disease progression (38) and CD33 CAR+ T showed significant effector functions in vitro and in vivo with reduction of myeloid progenitors in mice (39).
 One AML patient treated with CD33 CAR T cells at the Chinese PLA General Hospital, showed transient efficacy and mild fluctuations in bilirubin (40).
 Folate receptor-β is another myeloid-lineage antigen, that has also been proposed as a target in AML (41,42).
 None of these CARs has yet been thoroughly evaluated in clinical trials, and all pose varying concerns owing to their expression in normal tissues.
 The quest for suitable AML targets is still awaiting its champions.

-Provenance: This is a Guest Editorial commissioned by the Section Editor Xia Fang (Department of hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Xia Fang (Department of hematology, Shanghai Tongji Hospital, Tongji University School of Medicine, Shanghai, China).

 - Gardner R, Wu D, Cherian S, et al. Acquisition of a CD19-negative myeloid phenotype allows immune escape of MLL-rearranged B-ALL from CD19 CAR-T-cell therapy.
 Blood 2016;127:2406-10.
 [Crossref] [PubMed]